 Another fun way to gain exposure to the field of physiatry is through summer camps or community outreach programs.

 Some examples include:

 - Schwab Rehabilitation Hospital in Chicago, IL hosts Camp Schwab every August and accepts enthusiastic volunteers.

 - Texas Scottish Rite in Dallas, TX hosts many camps for children with various disabilities throughout the year.

 - Peak Potential (founded by pediatric physiatrist JenFu Cheng, MD, FAAPMR at Children’s Specialized in NJ) helps children with disabilities rock climb and reach new heights at the NJ Rock Gym (various locations in NJ including Princeton and Fairfield).

 - Get involved with organizations in your area such as Adaptive Adventures, an organization which works with people with physical disabilities.

 - There are also local and national adaptive sports organizations which you can get involved in such as the Special Olympics.

 - If your medical school has a PM&R department, contact them to see if you would be able to set up a shadowing opportunity with the Department (oftentimes, you can combine this with research).

 - If your medical school does not have a PM&R department, contact the Academy to help locate physiatrists and try to set up shadowing opportunities.
 You may also try contacting PM&R programs in your area as well.

-- Try to set up opportunities in a variety of settings (i.e., inpatient, outpatient, electromyography/nerve conduction studies, interventional spine, sports medicine, pediatrics, spinal cord injury, brain injury, joint injuries and amputee management).
+- Try to set up opportunities in a variety of settings (e.g., inpatient, outpatient, electromyography/nerve conduction studies, interventional spine, sports medicine, pediatrics, spinal cord injury, brain injury, joint injuries and amputee management).

-- Clinical rotations for the first-year medical student should be focused on getting to know the field and if it is a good fit for you.
+- Clinical rotations for the first-year medical student should focus on getting to know the field and if it is a good fit for you.